 Welcome.
 I am an Assistant Professor in the Department of English at the University of Nevada Reno.
 I received my BA from The George Washington University and MA and PhD from Temple University, where I specialized in Twentieth-Century British and Anglophone literature.

 My first book project, Radio Empire: Global Modernism at the BBC, recovers the BBC's role as a literary and cultural laboratory whose microphones were shared by the likes of E. M. Forster, Mulk Raj Anand, and C. L. R. James as they broadcast a vision of modernism worldwide before it was assimilated in England.
 Switching from the book talk to the talking book, my new research focuses on the cultural economy of audiobooks from the late nineteenth century to the present.
-My articles have appeared (or are forthcoming) in Modernist Cultures, the Journal of Modern Literature, and the Journal of Literary & Cultural Disability Studies.
+My articles have appeared in Modernist Cultures, the Journal of Modern Literature, and the Journal of Literary & Cultural Disability Studies.

 I co-curated an event series called Sounding Identity in conjunction with the Gender, Race, and Identity program at UNR.
 I've also curated an exhibition on James Joyce's Ulysses (1922) for the Rosenbach Museum & Library in Philadelphia, PA.